 I also cut my foot trying to climb onto the giant floating platform on the water, which is made of slippery solid steel, not foam!

 Hazards aside, this is a great snorkelling spot with plenty of fish and coral to see, which is a plus especially if you’re not planning on doing any day trips.
 Just be careful out there!

 There are three restaurants at the hotel altogether – La Gritta serving Italian food, Rim Talay by the beach offering international dishes, and a small restaurant at the Jetty.

 We had lunch at the Jetty one day, which unfortunately was a bit disappointing.
 There’s only a small selection of panini sandwiches here which were incredibly overpriced and quite bland, so I’d recommend eating at one of the main restaurants instead.

-Food at the Clubhouse was excellent however, with a great selection at breakfast and lunch.
+The food at the Clubhouse was excellent, however, with a great selection at breakfast and lunch.
 Almost all of the menu was international dishes though, which was surprising as it would have been nice to have some local food.

-As Patong is so close, we ate out most nights as restaurants there were much better value for money.
-I’d definitely recommend doing the same, if you’re up for making the short trip.
+As Patong is so close, we ate out most nights as restaurants there was much better value for money.
+I’d definitely recommend doing the same if you’re up for making the short trip.

 You can’t go wrong with the Amari if you’re looking to stay in Patong – thanks to all the lovely staff for a wonderful stay.